Redcliffe Botanic Gardens

 the rigours of everyday life.
 It is the perfect place to have a picnic, celebrate a birthday or simply enjoy a quiet

-community groups into a natural wonderland boasting a wide variety of native Australian plants.
+community groups into a natural wonderland boasting a wide variety of plants native to South East Queensland.

-The Gardens have a multitude of picturesque and shaded areas, which provide a popular place for gatherings.
+The Gardens have a multitude of picturesque and shaded areas which provide a popular place for gatherings.
 There are shelters,

-Dogs not permitted.
+Dogs are not permitted.

 - Open: 6.00am - 6.00pm 7 days a week